analystkumar29/ImmiTracker/README.md

 # ImmiTracker

-ImmiTracker is a crowdsourced web application designed to help immigration applicants reduce anxiety during long application processes.
-It allows users to anonymously contribute and compare key application milestone data—such as submission dates and update timings—so they can see how their case compares to others in the same category.
+ImmiTracker is a comprehensive application for tracking immigration applications and milestones.

 ## Features